Walk Me Through

 module clear # unloads all loaded modules

-multiple versions of the same module at the same time (including same version for different compilers).
-The module command will report a conflict if you attempt to do so.
+same time (including same version for different compilers).
+The module command will

 To handle the queuing, scheduling, and execution of jobs the BA-HPC cluster use a batch scheduling